mastodon/documentation/Running-Mastodon/Administration-guide.md

 Will remove users that never confirmed their e-mail and never signed in, meaning they only have a user record and an avatar record, with no files uploaded.

+## Manually adding a user

+    RAILS_ENV=production bundle exec rails console
+    User.new(email: 'email@example.com', password: SecureRandom.hex, confirmed_at: Time.now.utc, account_attributes: { username: 'their_username' }).save

+NOTE: This does not generate a welcome email - you'll need to tell them to perform a password reset in order to login.

 ## Mastodon-admin mailing list

 There's a mailing list open for mastodon instance admins at